-Willamette's dean of Campus Life, former professor
+Willamette's dean of Student Affairs, former professor

 "I would say that by any standard, Karen Holman rocks.
 And I don't just mean figuratively, I mean literally.
 She plays the guitar and is a punk rocker.
 But that's just one facet of what she does so remarkably well.
 She connects with students in ways that transcend the classroom, and she transforms their lives.